Go to main content

 Why we engage

 Engaging with the finance community is key to promoting a comprehensive understanding of PMI’s unique value proposition, strategy, and performance and maintaining support for our transformation.
-Furthermore, investment decisions increasingly integrate relevant sustainability considerations as part of the assessment of risks and opportunities for an investee company.
+Furthermore, commercial and investment decisions increasingly integrate relevant nonfinancial considerations as part of the assessment of risks and opportunities for a client or an investee company.
 For PMI, this centers on our product transformation and key related business areas such as regulation and our policies and practices on youth access prevention.
-We welcome the challenge and engagement of our shareholders and lenders and we remain confident that our transformation is creating value for PMI and for society.
+We welcome the challenge and engagement of our banking partners, insurers, shareholders, and debt investors, and we remain confident that our transformation is creating value for PMI and for society.

 How we engage